pytest

 sudo apt install python3-pip python3-venv

-2. Open Visual Studio Code in the working directory.
-It is essential that your testing-lab/ directory is the top-level of Visual Studio Code.
+2. Open PyCharm, and open the testing-lab/ directory as a project.
+It is essential that your testing-lab/ directory is the top-level of PyCharm.

-8. You will run all subsequent Terminal commands from the integrated Terminal in Visual Studio Code.
+9. You will run all subsequent Terminal commands from the integrated Terminal in PyCharm.

 pip install pytest pytest-cov